kubernetes/autoscaler/multidimensional-pod-autoscaler/AEP.md

 #### Different Scaling Actions for Different Types of Resources

 For certain workloads, to ensure a custom metric (e.g., throughput or request-serving latency), horizontal scaling typically controls the CPU resources effectively, and vertical scaling is typically effective in increasing or decreasing the allocated memory capacity per pod.
 Thus, there is a need to control different types of resources at the same time using different scaling actions.
 Existing VPA and HPA can control these separately.
-However, they cannot achieve the same objective, e.g., guarantee a custom metric within an SLA target, by controlling both dimensions with different resource types independently.
+However, they cannot achieve the same objective, e.g., guarantee a custom metric within an SLO target, by controlling both dimensions with different resource types independently.
 For example, they can lead to an awkward situation where HPA tries to spin more pods based on the higher-than-threshold CPU usage while VPA tries to squeeze the size of each pod based on the lower memory usage (after scaling out by HPA).
 In the end, there will be a large number of small pods created for the workloads.

 ## Design Details